Right to Information

 - Cheque - crossed, marked 'not negotiable' and payable to Townsville City Council

 - Cash (do not send through mail) *Not available at CityLibraries Thuringowa

 If the documents requested contain information which may reasonably be expected to be of concern to a government, agency or relevant third party then the documents may not be released until consultation with the third party occurs.
 Should consultation be required, a further 10 business days is added onto the timeframe to allow for such consultation.

 A person may apply to council for an amendment of information relating to their personal information that they claim is inaccurate, incomplete, out of date or misleading.

-An application for an amendment of information must be done with the application form for Information privacy amendment and identify what information they claim is inaccurate, incomplete, out of date or misleading.
+An application for an amendment of information must be made completing the attached application form and identify what information you claim is inaccurate, incomplete, out of date or misleading.
 The application should also state the amendments necessary for the information to be accurate.